History of Jamie Dimon in Timeline

 December 31, 2006: Named Chairman and President of JPMorgan Chase

-On December 31, 2006, Jamie Dimon was named chairman and president of JPMorgan Chase.
+On December 31, 2006, Jamie Dimon was named chairman and president of JPMorgan Chase, expanding his leadership role within the company.

 March 2008: Board Member of the Federal Reserve Bank of New York

-In March 2008, Jamie Dimon was a Class A board member of the Federal Reserve Bank of New York.
+In March 2008, Jamie Dimon became a Class A board member of the Federal Reserve Bank of New York.

-After Barack Obama won the 2008 presidential election, there was speculation that Jamie Dimon would become Secretary of the Treasury.
+After Barack Obama won the 2008 presidential election, there was speculation that Jamie Dimon would become Secretary of the Treasury, a position that ultimately went to Timothy Geithner.

 In 2008, Jamie Dimon was included in Time magazine's list of the world's 100 most influential people.